 Helpful Auto Crash Claims Tips Summary

-• If your car is totaled, be prepared to provide a fair market value estimate based on facts that support your valuation of the vehicle.
+- If your car is totaled, be prepared to provide a fair-market-value estimate supported by facts.
 Be prepared to negotiate.

 If You Have Questions About an Auto Accident Injury Claim, Call Baumgartner Law Firm.

 Car crash victims have trusted the Baumgartner Law Firm for decades.
-Call us for a free consultation to speak to an experienced auto accident injury attorney in Houston, TX.
+Call us for a free consultation with an experienced auto accident injury attorney in Houston, TX.

 6711 Cypress Creek Pkwy, Houston, TX, 77069